 Transmission lines, such as those Great River Energy builds, deliver large or "bulk" amounts of electricity.
-Pictured is a common structure for 69-kV and 115-kV transmission lines. energized - even without actually touching the power line - an arc of electricity can form in the air connecting the two and cause very serious burns.
+Pictured is a common structure for 69-kV and 115-kV transmission lines.
+Power lines and people can be conductors of electricity, meaning electricity can flow through them.
+If a person gets too close to a power line that is energized - even without actually touching the power line - an arc of electricity can form in the air connecting the two and cause very serious burns.
 Arcs heat the air around them to up to four times the surface temperature of the sun.
 Serious burns are not uncommon even 10 feet from an electric arc.